Image: Shutterstock

 - You can grill the vegetables with olive oil and remove them when they get soft.

-- You can puree the overcooked asparagus and add them to soups.
+- You can puree the overcooked asparagus and add it to soups.
+Similarly, asparagus left over can be added to soups and omelets.

 Laura shares a yummy way of preparing asparagus, which she loved during her pregnancy.
 She says, “With my latest pregnancy craving being all about veggies, I have been playing around in my kitchen with various side dishes to accompany my meals.
 Mashed cauliflower, sesame broccoli, and mushrooms with asparagus have quickly become staple side dishes in my kitchen.”
 She uses mushrooms, asparagus, olive oil, lemon juice, parsley flakes, garlic (peeled and minced), black pepper, and salt for the recipe.
 She instructs, “Combine all ingredients in an oven-safe baking dish.
 I like to use my glass 9×9 Pyrex container.
 Toss so that the mushrooms and asparagus are all coated in the olive oil and spices.
 Place it in the oven uncovered and cook for 20 minutes (i).”